What is the difference between global competence, intercultural competence, cultural competence, and global citizenship? Are they all the same thing?

 You receive scoring immediately after the assessment is completed online.
 The participant Interpretive Profile Report is personalized, and it also includes developmental resources to help enhance global competence aptitude.
 Group metrics are provided immediately as well.
 We provide real-time detailed aggregate group scoring and participation activity intelligence as soon as the participants complete the GCAA®.

-Can I get aggregate metrics to see how all members in the organization performed?
+Can I get group metrics to see how all members in the organization performed?

-We provide real-time group aggregate reporting with breakdown of all participants by whatever demographic subset is useful to you (department, function, class, college, program, etc.).
-We can provide a variety of comprehensive reports at the aggregated and individual levels, as desired.
+We provide real-time group reporting.
+Participants can be organized into groups and subsets that are useful to you (e.g. department, function, class, college, program, etc.).
+We can provide a variety of comprehensive reports at the group and participant levels, as desired.
 Individual participant scoring for each of the dimensions of global competence (8 scores) and the overall scores for Internal Readiness and External Readiness (2 scores) are provided in real-time.
 We can also provide norm comparisons against target peer groups, as well as in-depth intelligence regarding the demographic drivers to performance, as desired.

 Can I order a single assessment?